 Obviously you want to be paying the lowest rate and you’ll find the lowest currently at around 3.5% to 5%.

-The rate of interest you will be charged is often based on the Loan To Value number so the bigger deposit you have, the better interest rates you’ll have available to you.
+The rate of interest you will be charged is often based on the Loan To Value number so the bigger deposit you have, the better interest rates you’ll have available to you as there’s less risk to the lender.

 How do I get a buy to let mortgage?

 To qualify for a buy to let mortgage, you must meet specific criteria.
-To get the ball rolling we suggest that you speak with some mortgage experts who can help advise you what exactly needs to be done to get started.
+To get the ball rolling we suggest that you speak with some mortgage experts who can help advise you on exactly what needs to be done to get started.

 Lenders also usually have an upper age limit for borrowing.
 Typically, you can’t be over 70 or 75 when the mortgage period ends, so please take this in to account when considering if this type of mortgage is right for you.